optilude/flickrbackup/README.rst

 -----------

 OAuth tokens are stored in a database in `~/.flickr/oauth-tokens.sqlite`.
 If you need to, you can delete this file to force re-authorization.
+You can also use the ``--token-cache`` option to specify a different location for this database, including an empty directory, which will again force re-authentication.

 Changelog
 ---------

-Version 0.12, released 2025-07-15
+Version 0.12, released 2025-07-17
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Added web session support for authenticated downloads to help with photos/videos that require browser authentication